mg126e/Project_Backend/design/concepts/SharedGoals/SharedGoals.md

            - `sharedGoalId`: SharedGoal (reference to the parent shared goal)
            - `description`: String
            - `completion`: Date? (optional, when the step was completed)
-       - `isInitialized`: Boolean (true if the shared goals instance has been set up for this partnership)
    - **Actions:**
        - `createSharedGoal(users: Set<User>, description: String): (sharedGoalId: SharedGoal)`
            - *Requires:* No active `SharedGoal` for this set of users with the same description already exists. `description` is not empty. `users` must contain at least two users.